Charles Wesley: Marriage and children

 In April 1749, he married the much younger Sarah Gwynne (1726–1822), also known as Sally.
 She was the daughter of Marmaduke Gwynne, a wealthy Welsh magistrate who had been converted to Methodism by Howell Harris.
 They moved into a house at 4 Charles Street in Bristol in September 1749.
-Sarah accompanied the brothers on their journeys throughout Britain, until at least 1753.
+Sarah accompanied the brothers on their journeys throughout Britain until at least 1753.

-In 1771, Charles obtained another house, in London, and moved into it that year with his elder son.
-By 1778 the whole family had transferred from Bristol to the London house, at 1 Great Chesterfield Street (now Wheatley Street), Marylebone, where they remained until Charles' death and on into the 19th century.
+In 1771, Wesley obtained another house in London and moved into it that year with his elder son.
+By 1778 the whole family had transferred from Bristol to the London house, at 1 Great Chesterfield Street (now Wheatley Street), Marylebone, where they remained until Wesley's death and on into the 19th century.
 The house in Bristol still stands and has been restored, however the London house was demolished in the mid 19th century.

 Only three of the couple's children survived infancy: Charles Wesley junior (1757–1834), Sarah Wesley (1759–1828), who like her mother was also known as Sally, and Samuel Wesley (1766–1837).
 Their other children, John, Martha Maria, Susannah, Selina and John James are all buried in Bristol, having died between 1753 and 1768.
 (See monument in garden on north side of junction of Lewis Mead and The Haymarket, Bristol.)
 Both Samuel and Charles junior were musical child prodigies and, like their father, became organists and composers.
 Charles junior spent most of his career as the personal organist of the Royal Family, and Samuel became one of the most accomplished musicians in the world and is often called "the English Mozart".
 Samuel Wesley's son, Samuel Sebastian Wesley, was one of the foremost British composers of the 19th century.

 Death and burial

-On his deathbed he sent for the Rector of St Marylebone Parish Church, John Harley, and purportedly told him "Sir, whatever the world may say of me, I have lived, and I die, a member of the Church of England.
+On his deathbed, he sent for the rector of St Marylebone Parish Church, John Harley, and purportedly told him "Sir, whatever the world may say of me, I have lived, and I die, a member of the Church of England.
 I pray you to bury me in your churchyard."
-At the age of 80, he died on 29 March 1788, in London.
-His body was carried to the church by six clergymen of the Church of England.
+At the age of 80, he died on 29 March 1788 in London.
+His body was carried to the church by six clergy of the Church of England.
 A memorial stone to him stands in the gardens in Marylebone High Street, close to his place of burial.
 One of his sons, Samuel, became the organist at the church.